New Tehri: History

 The old town of Tehri sat at the confluence of the Bhagirathi and Bhilangna rivers.
 It was formerly known as Ganeshprayag.
 It adjoined the district of Garhwal, and its topographical features were similar.
 It contained the sources of both the Ganges and the Yamuna, which are visited by thousands of Hindu pilgrims.

 Construction of the Tehri Dam totally submerged the old town of Tehri, and the population was shifted to the town of New Tehri.

 The town is famous for being the site of the protests against the dam by Sundarlal Bahuguna and his followers during the Chipko movement.

+View of New Tehri Town in Tehri District in Uttarakhand.